Aldisti/MariaDB-Replication/README.md

 ## Introduction

 In this example of replication we have two databases: primary and replica.
-The replica copies all transactions of the primary and keeps synchronized with it, in this way, we have a perfect copy of the primary.
+The replica copies all transactions of the primary and keeps synchronized with it, in this way, we have an exact copy of the primary.
 When the need arises, we can switch the replica to be the primary and keep reading and writing our data without any loss.
-Then we just have to synchronize the old primary (new replica) with the new primary (old replica) and, when it's done, we can switch back the new replica to its original role.
+Then we just have to synchronize the old primary (new replica) with the new primary (old replica) and, when it's done, we can switch back the new replica (old primary) to its original role.

 ## Architecture